noahehall/theBookOfNoah/0current/security/websecurity.md

 # web security

 - reading: done
-- copying: PAGE 131 third-party code
+- copying: PAGE 152 dont be an accessory
-  - need to create a new section for this
+  - categorized as unwitting accomplice

 ## links